Gwyrdain/apprentices-workshop/README.md

 * No not allow export when bad exits exit.

 ## Objects
-* Should local key assocaite by id rather than vnum?
-Probably.
+* None.

 ## Mobiles
-* Not started.
+* stay area flag by default